gloriousmeng/DDRN/README.md

 ##  Background
 **DDRN: Deep Disentangled Representation Network for Treatment Effect Estimation**

-This is a PyTorch implementation of Deep Disentangled Representation Network for the task of CounterFactual Regression, as described in our paper, which submitted to IJCAI 2024 is currently under review.
+This is a PyTorch implementation of the Deep Disentangled Representation Network for the task of counterfactual regression, as described in our paper that has been submitted to IJCAI 2024 and is currently under review.
 ## Requirements
 Python>=3.6.8 \
 PyTorch>=1.10 \